laskar-developer/git_testing/README.md

 # git_testing
-My first repo on GitHub
+- My first repo on GitHub
-Hello Odin!
+- Hello Odin!
+- Nice to know you.